Hong Kong: Islands

 Swathes of green pastures and rocky outcrops cut through the island, linking the two principal towns — Yung She Wan in the north and Sok Kwu Wan in the south together.

-Some decent restaurants, quirky little shops (there are no big chains here) and a few top beaches make the place all the more worth visiting.
+Some decent restaurants, quirky little shops and a few top beaches make the place all the more worth visiting.

 Add to this the fact that the island is only a short hop from Central — a mere thirty minutes by ferry — and it is little wonder that so many expats end up calling this place their home.